davidkhk/davidkhk/README.md

 # Hi there! :wave:

-I'm a self-taught Elixir software developer with experience building, shipping and maintaining projects.
-Solid background in successfully working autonomously with minimal supervision taking ownership of my work.
+I'm a self-taught Elm and Elixir software developer experienced in independent work and project ownership.
 Constantly driven to expand my knowledge, both in my professional pursuits and personal interests.
-I'm currently an Elixir backend developer at [Uncover](https://www.uncover.co).
+I'm currently a software engineer at [Uncover](https://www.uncover.co).

 # My GitHub Stats :chart_with_upwards_trend: